KShewengerz/speech-draft/README.md

 # speech-draft-app
- An Angular 7 and Bootstrap 4 application that features user's speech draft activity (CRUD) and its UI.
+ An Angular 7 and Bootstrap 4 application that features user's speech draft activity (CRUD).

 #### Main dev tools used: